autistic-symposium/blockchain-science-py/trading-bots-and-scripts/cointegration/README.md

 ```
 1. get tradeable symbols
-2. get price history and save to JSON
+2. get price history and save it to JSON
 3. calculate and plot cointegration
 4. backtest on a testnet
 ```